whatbirdisthat/yarsta/README.md

     var eventLog = $("<span>").IsEventLog();

-Inside the $.fn.IsActivityMonitor function:
+Inside the $.fn.IsEventLog function:

-    Presenter.Register("Events", function(theThing) {
+    Presenter.Register("Event", function(theThing) {
       ...
       //check theThing and $(this).text() or .append() as necessary etc ...
     };

-Channels correspond to models, so `Model.StaffEvents` is wired to the `staffevents` channel.
+Channels correspond to models, so `Model.StaffEvent` is wired to the `StaffEvent` channel.

 So bound elements look after themselves, so to speak.
 This is a reaction to code where the click of a button caused all sorts of elements to refresh -